kaapana/kaapana/docs/source/ht_keycloak_documentation.rst

 The default credentials to access the Admin section of Keycloak are:

--  Admin username: "jipadmin"
+-  Admin username: "admin"
--  Admin password: "DKjipTK"
+-  Admin password: "Kaapana2020"

 As it does not make any sense to repeat the original `documentation of keycloak <https://www.keycloak.org/documentation.html>`_ we only present here some simple steps.